Titans Space Station | Reimagining Long-Duration Exploration and R&D

 Safely travel to the OrbitalPort - and in style

-Astronauts will be transported to the LEO OrbitalPort by Titans Spaceplanes.
+Astronauts will be transported to the LEO TOPSS by Titans Spaceplanes.

-From H2-2027/H1-2028, the initial modules of the LEO Titans OrbitalPort SpaceStation will orbit Earth at ~400 kilometers altitude.
+From H2-2029, the initial modules of the LEO Titans OrbitalPort SpaceStation TOPSS will orbit Earth at ~400 kilometers altitude.

-By year-end 2030, TSI's space station must be fully operational for scientific, commercial, and tourism purposes.
+By year-end 2030, the space station must be fully operational for scientific, commercial, and tourism/exploration purposes.